bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-01.md

 ```

 This week's lab is all about exploring given Objects by sending them messages (aka in Java: calling methods) -
-and writing your first programs by putting them into the source code.
+and writing your first programs by putting them together in your own methods.
 ## What to bring to lab

 **P1.** In the lecture we have talked about data types called int and String.
 Java has more predefined primitive data types.
 What are they?
 Record where you found this information.